benfoxall/mqt/README.md

 # mqt
-Like mqtt, but more succint
+Like mqtt, but more succinct